shakings/Recipes/README.md

 I've build an web application to manage a list of recipes using VueJs & Web-Api.
 The Recipes portal have been design on the microsoft .NET Core Platfrom.
-The web application consist of GUI, API, MSSQL Visual Studio 2022 was used to build the application.
+The web application consist of GUI, API, MSSQL Visual Studio 2022 & Visual Studio Code was used to build the application.

 # Overview Diagram